 - Coffee Cups

 - Medications bottles

 - Tetra Paks

 - Window/mirror glass

-For recycling other materials see Alternative Disposal & Recycling or contact the BC Recycling Hotline at 604-732-9253 or email@example.com or www.rcbc.bc.ca.
+For recycling other materials see Alternative Disposal & Recycling or contact the BC Recycling Hotline at 604-732-9253 or by emailing firstname.lastname@example.org or by visiting their site at www.rcbc.bc.ca.

 Is there somewhere I can bring my Blue Box materials for recycling?